 The Gold Standard for Osteoporosis Diagnosis

-A Bone Density Test (DXA) can diagnose osteoporosis well before someone fractures.
+A Bone Density Test, also known as a DXA scan, can diagnose osteoporosis well before a fracture occurs.
 In fact, DXA is the ‘Gold Standard’ used throughout the world to establish bone health status and to track changes in bone strength.

 Dual Energy X-ray Absorptiometer (DXA) is a low dose X-ray instrument that precisely measures the strength, or density, of specific regions of the skeleton or the whole body.
 The test is painless, takes less than 30 minutes and does not require undressing or fasting.